Sustainability Capstone Project Partner Information

 You can view a list of past projects since fall 2020 here.

-Activities and Scope of projects range widely.
-Sustainability Certificate students come from a wide range of academic disciplines.
 Examples include: Research, B-Corp Certification, Life Cycle Assessments, GIS Mapping, Marketing,Product Creation, Education and Outreach, Installations, Consulting, Cost Benefit Analysis, Systems Analysis,Program Development, Promotion

 Students are trained to approach this partnership similar to a consultant (the students) and client (you) relationship.
 They will work with you to determine your project needs and assess how their individual skills and expertise might best address these needs.